telerik/fiddler-everywhere-docs/introduction.md

 ## Trial Version and Commercial License

 Fiddler Everywhere offers a 30-day trial with a full-featured version of the tool&mdash;no restrictions!
 What’s more, you are eligible for complete technical support during your trial period in case you have any questions.
-To sign up for a free 30 day trial, go [here](https://www.telerik.com/download/fiddler-everywhere).
+To sign up for a free 30-day trial, go [here](https://www.telerik.com/download/fiddler-everywhere).
 In addition, [the Fiddler Everywhere dashboard panel]({%slug fiddler-dashboard%}) provides information and options for managing your subscription plans.

 To use Fiddler Everywhere commercially, you need to purchase a license.
 The terms of use are fully described in the [Fiddler Everywhere License Agreement](https://www.telerik.com/purchase/license-agreement/fiddler-everywhere).